Tax Wage Garnishment Help: Resolve an IRS or State Levy on Wages

 If You Decide to Hire

-If you decide to move forward with a tax pro's help, the licensed tax professional will send you a limited power of attorney (POA) to communicate with the IRS or state on your behalf.
+If you decide to move forward with a tax pro's help to stop or prevent an IRS garnishment or state tax wage garnishment, the licensed tax professional will send you a limited power of attorney (POA) to communicate with the IRS or state on your behalf.
 Consequently, the POA instructs the IRS and state to talk directly with your assigned tax professional.
 Furthermore, any mail or letters will be sent to the tax professional as well.
 If there are tax filings involved, you will need specific information to complete the filing.
 If you cannot find old w2s or 1099s, the tax professional can request a wage and income transcript.

 Finally, once the resolution is complete, the licensed professional will provide future guidance to prevent tax problems from arising again.